Fans React To ‘Supernatural’ Ending After 15 Seasons

 — People (@people) March 22, 2019

-With Season 14 currently airing on the CW, fans will have just one more season of Supernatural to enjoy before The CW series comes to a close.
+With Season 14 currently airing on The CW, fans will have just one more season of Supernatural to enjoy before the series comes to a close.